-If you or a Dependent needs medical care while away from home, you can use the BCBS PPO Network.
-To find a nearby doctor or hospital when away from your home, call Health Advocacy Solutions at 1.877.213.6898.
-You can also use the Doctor and Hospital Finder at bcbstx.com.
+If you or a Dependent needs medical care while away from home, you can use the BCBSTX PPO Network.
+To find a nearby doctor or hospital when away from your home, call Health Advocacy Solutions (HAS) at 1.877.213.6898.
+You can also use the Doctor and Hospital Finder at www.bcbstx.com.
 Your BCBSTX member ID card is recognized throughout the United States.
-You should not have to pay up-front for medical services, except for the usual Coinsurance expenses (non-covered services, Deductibles, Coinsurance amounts, or Copayments).
+You should not have to pay up-front for medical services, except for your deductible, coinsurance, copayment, or a non-covered service.
 BCBSTX will provide an Explanation of Benefits (EOB) after the claim is processed.